Jocelyn Zurevinsky BA OC(C)

 Nichole Pereira BA OC(C)

-Nichole Pereira completed the Saskatoon Orthoptic training program in 2014 after obtaining a Bachelor of Arts at the University of Saskatchewan in 2011.
-She began working at Saskatoon City Hospital Eye Care Centre immediately following her certification.
-Nichole is also a member of the TCOS.
+Nichole certified as an orthoptist from the Saskatoon Orthoptic training program in 2014 following a Bachelor of Arts from the University of Saskatchewan.
+She accepted her current position as a clinical orthoptist at Saskatoon City Hospital Eye Care Centre immediately following her certification.

 Melissa Racine BA, OC(C)